 The final paper for this course is an integration of the projects you have done throughout this class.
 It will have three main section: 1) A personal ecopsychology reflection; 2) A place bonding journal summary & 3) A screen/nature log reflection.
 This paper should use APA format for a student paper (you can use 6th ed. or 7th ed. as long as you are consistent throughout).
 This paper is an integration of all course materials.
-This does not need to be a separate massive project; there is a lot of content in this class for one credit, please do not make this project bigger than it needs to be.
-Please upload this paper to Moodle by 11/23.
+Please turn this paper into Moodle by midnight on 3/18/22.

-For your personal ecopsychology reflection, I would like you to rework your personal description and reflection/process papers.
-Replace your goals for this course, with learnings that you have had during this course.
-I would like you to write a summary of how you are going to implement these learnings into your personal and professional life moving forward.
-It is okay to take your first paper and update it to show your learning at the conclusion of this course.
+For your personal ecopsychology reflection: Rework your personal description and reflection/process papers.
+Replace your goals for this course with learnings that you have had during this course.
+Write a summary of how you are going to implement these learnings into your personal and professional life moving forward.
+It is okay to take the original papers and update them to show your learning at the conclusion of this course.